jovian-explorer/exo_k/doc/index.rst

 Recent releases
 ===============

+v1.2.0 (July 2022): The model for atmospheric evolution is finally stable and documented.
+The atm module has also seen several note worthy additions: surface albedo, oceans.
+We also added a framework for an automatic test suite.
+In particular, we can test several python versions.
+Additional tests should rapidly come along.
+Rosseland and Planck mean opacities can now be computed from radiative tables.

 v1.1.0 (August 2021): New scheme for the computation of atmospheric emission/transmission to ensure an improved numerical accuracy.
 The variable names to instantiate atm objects have changed accordingly (see tutorial).